lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 From version 07 -> 08:

-* Addressed OPSDIR and ARTART review comments
+* Addressed SECDIR, OPSDIR and ARTART review comments

 * Added normative language in Sections 3.3 and 3.7 for clarity